AntiXeon/hARMful/README.md

 - In a PowerShell or any other CLI, install Conan by typing the `pip install conan` command.
 - Open the CMake GUI:
     - Select the **hARMful** `Library` directory for both "source code" and "build" folders.
     - Press the "Configure" button, check that Visual Studio 2019 is selected and use the `x64` platform in combobox.
 Press "Finish" when it's done.
-Wait until the configuration is complete (it can takea while if the dependencies have to be downloaded by Conan).
+Wait until the configuration is complete (it can take a while if the dependencies have to be downloaded by Conan).
     - Press the "Generate" button then close CMake.
 - Open the generated `hARMful.sln` file with Visual Studio 2019.
 Compile the projects in either Release or Debug mode.
-You can see warnings above missing PDB files, it just means the dependencies have no debug informations; the compilation of **hARMful** is not impacted by this.
+You can see warnings about missing PDB files, it just means the dependencies have no debug informations; the compilation of **hARMful** is not impacted by this.

 ### Mac™ OS
 Not officially supported.